ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 			{
 				break;
 			}
+            // Get the head of the priority queue
 			Node node = pQueue.poll();

+            // Node index value of head
 			int st = node.ind;

+            // Distance of head from source
 			int dt = node.dis;

+            // As this is the shortest distance node
+            // available, mark it as completed and add
+            // to hashmap.
 			hMap.put(st, dt);

+            // For all adjacent nodes
 			for (int i = 0; i < adj.get(st).size(); i++)
 			{
-				int c_ind = adj.get(st).get(i).ind;
+                // Get index value of adjacent node int c_ind = adj.get(st).get(i).ind;

+                // Get possible distance of this node from source
-				int c_dis = adj.get(st).get(i).dis + dt;
+                // Dist = Dist of parent + Dist from parent int c_dis = adj.get(st).get(i).dis + dt;

-				if (!hMap.containsKey(c_ind))
+                // If this adjacent node is not already marked as completed if (!hMap.containsKey(c_ind))
 				{
-					if (c_dis < dist[c_ind])
+                    // If possible distance is smaller than current distance if (c_dis < dist[c_ind])
 					{
-						pQueue.add(new Node(c_ind, c_dis));
+                        // Add this element to priority queue pQueue.add(new Node(c_ind, c_dis));

+                        // Update distance
 						dist[c_ind] = c_dis;

+                        // Update parent, as the parent for the shortest
+                        // distance now is the popped node 'st'. parent[c_ind] = st;
 					}
 				}
 			}
 		}
 	}

+    public ArrayList<Integer> pathToX(int x)
+    {
+        // Answer given as arraylist of nodes ArrayList<Integer> arr = new ArrayList<Integer>();

+        // Add the current element, as path will necessarily
+        // include the current element even if path length is 1 arr.add(x);

+        // Check for element's parents, if element's parent is
+        // not -1, that is element has a parent, add the parent
+        // to the answer and then make element = parent and
+        // repeat until parent becomes -1.
+        while(parent[x] != -1)
+        {
+            arr.add(parent[x]);
+            x = parent[x];
         }

+        // As the path is added in reverse, reverse the array Collections.reverse(arr);
+        return arr;
+    }
+}

+// Node class to store node index and
-class Node
+// dist of the edge leading to this node class Node
 {
 	int ind;